 As to the timing of when you are likely to receive the sale proceeds after they have cleared into the solicitor’s Client Account, our own Terms of Business provide for payment by the end of the working day following settlement.

 Sellers sometimes ask why we can’t guarantee payment the same day that we receive the funds.
-Unfortunately, it’s not as simple a process as it might seem to make a CHAPS or electronic banking payment to a client and it’s certainly not as simple as making a payment via your bank’s iPhone App (and we would love if that were the case!).
+Unfortunately, it’s not as simple a process as it might seem to make a CHAPS or electronic banking payment to a client and it’s certainly not as simple as making a payment via your bank’s phone App (and we would love if that were the case!).

 It again comes down to Cashroom processes having stringently to be followed before funds can be paid-out to anyone, following Anti-Money Laundering regulations and Law Society of Scotland rules.
 We also have to consider that the person who does these checks and who ‘keys’ the electronic payment can’t be the same person who authorises that payment (with further checks required by the person authorising, to prevent fraudulent payment if the Cashroom were not acting legally).